Head of Lies

 This is the point where I want to say I didn’t believe them, and that I rejected these toxic notions.

 I didn’t.
-I absorbed them, and modified.
+I absorbed them and modified.
 Became more feminine, dated guys who were dirtbags because they liked me.
 Didn’t tell off guys who were my “friends” and objectifying me because I didn’t want the brand tease.
-(Which by the way, fuck you if you are one of those guys.
-I’m coming for you later.)
-Years of this behavior slid past my defenses, until I looked around and realized that I was tired of being a well for men to dip their buckets into.
+Years of this behavior slid past my defenses until I looked around and realized that I was tired of being a well for men to dip their buckets into.

 More importantly, I cut all my hair off.

 Wow.
 What a freakish difference my hair made.
-All of a sudden I was off the map, invisible to men because they couldn’t immediately categorize me into a fuckable slam piece.
+All of a sudden I was off the map, invisible to men because they couldn’t immediately categorize me into a conquest.
 Was I gay?
 Or was I just strange?
 Who knew!
 Men didn’t want to take the energy to find out!
 Huzzah!

 But I was free, and I continue to be free.
 My hair means a lot to me now.
 If a man wants my time, he has to earn it.
 Make it past my new helmet into my squishy brain why don’t you.
 But you have to try now, you don’t get this for free anymore.